BHAVINPMG/DOCUMENTATION_AUTOMATION/Reference/Sales_Enablement_Kit_Rules.md

 - **Regional Persona**: Must be one of the 4 available regions (India, MiddleEast, SouthAsia, Africa)

 ### **Content Customization Rules**
+1. **Feature-First Approach**: All content must be primarily feature-specific, not location-specific
+2. **Persona-Driven Content**: Extract pain points, challenges, and benefits directly from feature persona files
-1. **Industry-Specific Language**: Use terminology and examples relevant to the target industry
+3. **Industry Application**: Apply feature capabilities to the target industry context
-2. **Regional Considerations**: Include market conditions, compliance requirements, and local examples
-3. **Feature Alignment**: Ensure all content aligns with the specific feature's capabilities
-4. **Pain Point Relevance**: Address real challenges faced by the target industry
+4. **Regional Adaptation**: Adapt feature benefits to regional market conditions (secondary consideration)
+5. **Pain Point Extraction**: Use ALL relevant pain points from feature persona, not limited categories
+6. **Feature Capabilities**: Focus on what the specific feature does, not generic monitoring benefits
-5. **ROI Context**: Provide examples relevant to the regional market conditions
+7. **ROI Context**: Provide examples relevant to the feature's specific value proposition

 ### **Tone and Style Requirements**
 - **Professional**: Business-appropriate language